Patr3es/altv-discord-auth/README.md

 If you plan on using the whitelist it requires a Discord Bot.
 (Free)

 This also comes with an optional whitelist where you can give players a `role` in order to get into the server.
 The whitelist automatically updates when you add or remove a role from the user.
 It also automatically re-parses the whitelist every `60` seconds.

-Looking for a traditional login with Username and Password?
-Try out [alt:V OS Auth](https://github.com/Stuyk/altv-os-auth/).

 # Prerequisites